MainulDip/KotlinEveryday/oop-tour-kotlin.md

     }
 }
 ```
-### Sealed Class
+### Sealed Class and Interface:
-Unique to kotlin only, its kinda like enum with more feature (IDE suggession, Error ).sealed class is abstract by itself, it cannot be instantiated directly and can have abstract members.
+Its kinda like enum with more feature (IDE suggession, Error ).
+Saled class is abstract by itself, it cannot be instantiated directly and can have abstract members.
 It can have one of two visibilities: protected (by default) or private.

 > Sealed vs Enum
-_ Sealed class can have <T> (Generic type) parameters, but not enum
+- Sealed class can have <T> (Generic type) parameters, but not enum
-_ Sealed Class With Complex Hierarchy (Multiple Nested class/objects) is recognised by IDE.
+- Sealed Class With Complex Hierarchy (Multiple Nested class/objects) is recognised by IDE.
 But enum with abstract class is not recogniseable/predictable by IDE, as the IDE compiler cannot get the inheritance Hierarchy.
 Specially working with "when" block, IDE can generate all the posible options/branches of the sealed class.
 Its always handy
-_ Sealed class can hold "Instance Specefic Data", not only singleton
+- Sealed class can hold "Instance Specefic Data", not only singleton
 Docs: https://kotlinlang.org/docs/sealed-classes.html

 ```kt